MishaLaskin/rad/README.md

 # Reinforcement Learning with Augmented Data (RAD)

+---
+**NOTE**

+The instructions for running code for the original Data Augmentations paper is given below.
+For instructions related to the CS 7643 Fall 2020 Final Project, please find the header "CS 7643 Fall 2020 Final Project" below.

+---

 Official codebase for [Reinforcement Learning with Augmented Data](https://mishalaskin.github.io/rad).
 This codebase was originally forked from [CURL](https://mishalaskin.github.io/curl).

 Additionally, here is the [codebase link for ProcGen experiments](https://github.com/pokaxpoka/rad_procgen).